codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 We're in the homestretch now!!

 We're going to use the [Microsoft.Identity.Client](https://msou.co/7k) NuGet package (or MSAL) to take care of communicating to Azure AD B2C (and caching the tokens in respsonse) for us.
 This removes a lot of work on our end.
-(The package is in preview - [but the team is supporting it](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet), and says you can use it in production environments).
+(The package is in preview - [but the team is supporting it](https://msou.co/7t), and says you can use it in production environments).

+Also, check out this [post](https://msou.co/7s) for more info on the MSAL.

 Add that package to the platform projects and to the core Forms project.